al1brn/geonodes/docs/nodes_and_sockets.md

 ## Nodes parameters and method names

 Some nodes have parameters.
-Let's look at the 'Mesh_to_points' node:
+Let's look at the 'Mesh to Points' node:

 <img src="/docs/images/mesh_to_points.png" height="250">